kompanie-dev/reagenz/DOCUMENTATION.md

 ### Registering Web Components

-Web Components are registered using `Registry.registerWebComponents()`.
+Web Components should be registered using `WebComponentUtilities.defineComponents()`.
 The function is checking if a Web Component with the specified name is not added yet and then calls `customElements.define()`.

 You can also use your own logic for registering standard Web Components.